jamesdfurtado/gitmini/README.md

 **GitMini** is a lightweight, minimal version control system built from scratch in Python.
 It replicates core non-remote Git commands like `init`, `add`, `commit`, `log`, `checkout`, and `branch`.

-This project has been uploaded to **PyPI**!
+⭐ This project has been uploaded to **PyPI**!
 Find the link here: https://pypi.org/project/gitmini/

 ---

+## 💪 Motivation
+* Exercise in-depth DSA and OOP practices.
+* Demystify Git and learn safe Version Control principles.
+* Deploy a real-world package to PyPI adhering to PEP standards.
+* Practice safe SDLC methods and continuously test during development.
+* Build a CLI tool from scratch.
+* Learn to efficiently store and search data.

+---

-## Demo
+## 🎥 Demo

 🧱 Core Workflow (init, add, commit, .gitmini-ignore)
 * Initializing a repository